thirumalaics/interview_prep/Questions/Visa.md

 df2.select - /

 https://sparkbyexamples.com/pyspark/pyspark-split-dataframe-column-into-multiple-columns/
+can I specify partitionColumn when using query?
 It is not allowed to specify `query` and `partitionColumn` options at the same time.
 When specifying `partitionColumn` option is required, the subquery can be specified using `dbtable` option instead and partition columns can be qualified using the subquery alias provided as part of `dbtable`. https://spark.apache.org/docs/latest/sql-data-sources-jdbc.html

-3 ways to connect to hive server
+3 ways to connect to hive server bq architecture